 Consumers want organic and local produce.
 Offering these products can attract loyal customers.

 Sustainable practices improve herb quality and yield.
 Natural fertilizers and pest control promote healthy growth.
-This results in better produce and profits.
+This results in better production and profits.

 Sustainability also creates a resilient food system.
 Reducing synthetic inputs and promoting biodiversity helps ensure food security.